Long-time dynamics of small solutions to 1$d$ cubic nonlinear Schr\"odinger equations with a trapping potential

 perturbed by a generic potential $V$ such that the linear Schr\"odinger operator $-\partial_{xx}+V$ has one negative eigenvalue.
 Since we are only interested in small solutions, the sign of $\lambda$ does not make any difference so we set $\lambda=1$.

-The main goals of this paper are the following two points: \begin{itemize} \item First, we continue to explore space-time resonance analysis with distorted Fourier transforms, while incorporating dispersive analysis to handle the influence of the discrete spectrum of the linear operator. \item Second, we study asymptotics of solutions to a perturbation of an integrable system with the appearance of solitons. \end{itemize} The key feature of the current work is that we obtain \emph{global} estimates and a \emph{precise} description of the solution with the appearance of solitons under the slow dispersion and the critical scattering.
+The main goals of this paper are the following two points: \begin{itemize} \item First, we continue to explore space-time resonance analysis with distorted Fourier transforms, while incorporating dispersive analysis to handle the influence of the discrete spectrum of the linear operator. \item Second, we study asymptotics of solutions to a perturbation of an integrable system with the appearance of solitons. \end{itemize} The key features of the current work are that we obtain \emph{global} estimates and a \emph{precise} description of the solution with the appearance of solitons under slow dispersion and critical scattering.